 Let’s do some math.

-Let’s say that Johnny is making $50,000 per year in take home pay working his desk job.
-But he spends basically 100% of his income every month on going out to eat, partying, and rent for his big apartment, etc. He’s doing the opposite of working less, living more, but rather working more and living less.
+Let’s say that Johnny is making $100,000 per year in take home pay working his desk job.
+But he spends basically 100% of his income every month on going out to eat, partying, leasing a fancy car, and rent for his big apartment, etc. He’s doing the opposite of working less, living more, but rather working more and living less.